Student Challenges Competition

 Read the full terms and conditions document below, which outlines what is expected from you as an applicant/finalist.

-The 2018 competition opens for entries on Monday 8th January.
+The 2017/18 competition is now closed for entries and the next competition will re-open in the 2018/19 academic year.
 Applications need to be submitted online via the website here.

 Full details of how the competition works and what you need to do to enter can be found here.